High-order adaptive discontinuous finite elements for the shallow water equations with sub-grid irregular bathymetry: A benchmark with realistic bathymetry

-We have then simulated a semi-realistic configuration so as to test our dynamic AMR procedure based on non-conforming meshes.
-The tracer is initialized as $c = 1$ inside the lagoon or $c = 0.9$ outside, specifying at the sea boundary a tracer value equal to the initial one $c = 0.9$.
-The resulting tracer front at the inlets is transported by the tidal currents in and out from the lagoon.
+Then, we present results obtained coupling a tracer concentration equation to the shallow water flow.
+For the tracer only, the numerical diffusion described in Equation \eqref{eq:numdiff} has been added, setting $C = 0.33$ based on a sensitivity study.
+We have simulated a semi-realistic configuration so as to test the capability of our dynamic AMR procedure to improve the accuracy of tracer fronts in coastal areas.
+To model two different water masses, the tracer is initialized as $c = 1$ inside the lagoon or $c = 0.9$ outside, specifying at the sea boundary a tracer value equal to the initial one $c = 0.9$.
 At each tidal cycle, lower tracer concentrations intrude into the lagoon through the main channels, while higher tracers values form a plume outside the inlets.
-Rather than performing an academic convergence test, we try to provide some qualitative arguments highlighting the advantages of our AMR technique.
-For this purpose, we run two simulations with the conforming mesh (labeled as coarse mesh) with polynomial orders $r=2$ and $r=3,$ respectively.
-The results with $r=2$ are not shown since, on these relatively coarse meshes, they do not differ substantially from the $r=3$ case.
-We then run an adaptive simulation with a dynamically adaptive non-conforming mesh with $r=2$.
-The dynamic mesh has two levels of refinement beyond the coarse mesh, so that $n_{max} = 3$, assuming a minimum target mesh size $\mathcal{H}_{min} = \SI{50}{\meter}$.
+We provide some qualitative arguments highlighting the advantages of high-order polynomials or the AMR technique in the simulation of tracer fronts.
+The comparison between the static simulations with $r=1$, $r=2$ and $r=3$, is shown in the first three columns of Figure \ref{fig:veniceLagoon_tracer}, for the Lido inlet and for two different flow conditions corresponding to high and low tide.
+Using higher order methods allows to compute sharper plumes, fronts and filaments and to resolve small-scale structures that are absent in the second order run.
+At the Lido inlet, one can observe a sharper gradient formed by lower concentration water intruding into the lagoon from the northern side.
+This is associated with a stronger and deeper intrusion along the Treporti channel.
+We then run an adaptive simulation, always with $r=1$, with a dynamically adaptive non-conforming mesh.
+The dynamic mesh has two levels of refinement beyond the coarse mesh, so that $n_{\text{max}} = 3$, assuming a minimum target mesh size $\mathcal{H}_{\text{min}} = \SI{50}{\meter}$.
 The refinement indicator is based on the gradient of the concentration